chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - You recommend and see how individual members of the group feels about it.

-  - Reading – when people was given the rec for the group and asked how satisfied they were, and their friends thought
+  - Reading – when people was given the recommendation for the group and asked how satisfied they were, and their friends thought

   - Two keys factor of people’s satisfaction with the group rec